Alvearie/de-identification/docs/masking-providers.md

 #### CONTINENT

->   Masks a continent by replacing it either with a randomly-selected continent, or
+>   Masks a continent by replacing it with a randomly selected continent, optionally
->   with the closest continent.
-The distance computation is based on an approximate
+>   from among its nearest neighboring continents (approximate geographic distance from the approximate
->   centroid of the continent's bounding box.
+>   centroid of each continent's bounding box).

 | **Option name**         | **Type** | **Description**                            | **Default value** |
 |-------------------------|----------|--------------------------------------------|-------------------|